jayaseelan94/Assessment-SpringBoot-Kafka-BookShopingCart/README.md

    These steps establish ZooKeeper, start a Kafka broker, and create the "order-placed" topic for microservices communication.
 3. **Create an Order**:
     To create an order and view the results in the payment service's console and payment table, perform the following steps:
    - Make an HTTP POST request to `http://localhost:8083/order/create` using the `order.http` file or `http://localhost:8083/swagger-ui/index.html`
    - In the request body, provide order details in JSON format.
+5. **Set Up Kafka and Topic**:

-4. **Verify Results**:
+6. **Verify Results**:
-   - Check the payment service's console logs for payment processing messages.
+   - Check the payment service's result logs/cart-application.log for cart services same logs/payemnt-application.log for payment processing messages.
+   - once Cart order is created Kafka is triggered message on fiven topic and crete payment records.
    - Inspect the payment database table to ensure that payment records are correctly stored.

 ## Usage